northeastern-rc/rc-public-documentation/docs/source/welcome/services/index.md

 :link: services/collaboration
 :link-type: doc

-We look forward to collaborations with researchers
+We look forward to collaborations with researchers.
 +++
 [Learn more »](services/collaboration)
 :::